ProseMirror/website/pages/docs/guides/state/index.md

 ```

 The plugin in the example defines a very simple piece of state that
-simple counts the number of transactions that have been applied to a
+simply counts the number of transactions that have been applied to a
 state.
 The helper function uses the plugin's
 [`getState`](##state.Plugin.getState) method, which can be used to
 fetch the plugin state from a full editor state object.